JoshuaC0352/llama-cpp-Docker-CLI/models/Readme.txt

 Model will be stored here.
-This is currently coded for the synthia-7b-v2.0.Q4_K_M.gguf model
+This is currently coded for the synthia-7b-v2.0.Q4_K_M.gguf model.
+The model can be downloaded here: https://huggingface.co/TheBloke/SynthIA-7B-v2.0-GGUF/blob/main/synthia-7b-v2.0.Q4_0.gguf